kammitama5/kammitama5.github.io/_posts/2017-7-24-Monday-July-24th.md

   My group needs me... so I guess I'll have to wait until next year.
   No biggie..there is always next year!
-  Plus, I can stay for longer.
+  Plus, I can stay for longer next year.

 ## That being said